 Of course, this topic again depends a lot on personal preference.
 But our favourite structuring tools are calendars (virtual and physical ones).
 But, why are calendars so helpful for structuring your learning days?

-🔥 You can see all appointments and to-do´s of the day in one place: This helps a lot with time management, as you can structure your tasks for the day around lectures and/or team meetings.
+You can see all appointments and to-do´s of the day in one place: This helps a lot with time management, as you can structure your tasks for the day around lectures and/or team meetings.
 Invitations for meetings should be sent out a reasonable amount of time ahead, so they can be included in everybody’s planning.
 Plus, it is just really satisfying to cross-done to-do´s off the list and see it shrinking.
 If you use the calendars on your phone or PC, you can set reminders that you´ll get a certain amount of time before the meeting or lecture.
 Forgetting appointments or accidentally setting more meetings at the same time won’t be a problem anymore.
+Leading to an overall improved virtual learning experience.

 Motivating oneself to get things done at home can be hard sometimes.
 Distractions are everywhere, and sometimes it is just too tempting to stay in bed.
 But there are easy things that will help you stay motivated during your virtual learning journey (in addition to the ones mentioned above).